Ramsey Lewis: Life and career

-Ramsey Lewis was born on May 27, 1935, in Chicago to Ramsey Lewis Sr. and Pauline Lewis.
-He began taking piano lessons at the age of four.
+Emmanuel Lewis and Pauline Lewis.
+He grew up in the Cabrini–Green Homes Housing Projects, an area native to soul singers Curtis Mayfield and Jerry Butler.
+Both of his parents came from the Deep South.
+His father was a church choir director who encouraged him to study music.
+Thus, Lewis began taking piano lessons at the age of four with Ernestine Bruce, the church pianist and organist.

+When he was 11, Bruce recommended he study with Dorothy Mendelssohn at the Chicago Musical College.
+Mendelssohn taught him classical technique with the philosophy that "it freed the performer from the thinking about the notes so he could concentrate on the music."
+Lewis realized what she meant when he saw Wynton Kelly with the Miles Davis group, Kelly asked him to play something, and Kelly complimented him by saying "Boy, I wish I had technique."

 As a young man, Lewis played with a number of local ensembles, such as Edward Virgil Abner's Knights of Music.
 Lewis would eventually join a jazz group called the clefs.
 He later formed the Ramsey Lewis Trio with drummer Isaac "Redd" Holt and bassist Eldee Young.
 They eventually signed to Chess Records.

-In 1956, the trio issued their debut album, Ramsey Lewis and his Gentle-men of Swing.
-Following their 1965 hit "The In Crowd" (the single reached No. 5 on the pop charts, and the album No. 2) they concentrated more on pop material.
+In 1956, the trio released their debut album, Ramsey Lewis and his Gentle-men of Swing.

+Following their 1965 hit, "The 'In' Crowd" (the single reached No. 5 on the pop charts, and the album No. 2), they concentrated more on pop material.
 Young and Holt left in 1966 to form Young-Holt Unlimited and were replaced by Cleveland Eaton and Maurice White.
 White left to form Earth, Wind & Fire and was replaced by Morris Jennings in 1970.
 Later, Frankie Donaldson and Bill Dickens replaced Jennings and Eaton; Felton Crews also appeared on Lewis' 1981 album Three Piece Suite.